maoberlehner/markus-oberlehner-net/content/blog/lazy-loading-responsive-images-with-vue.md

   </p>
 </div>

-If you want to take a look at the result of our work, you can [look at a demo hosted on Netlify](https://lazy-loading-responsive-images-with-vue.netlify.com/) and you can [checkout the code on GitHub](https://github.com/maoberlehner/lazy-loading-responsive-images-with-vue).
+If you want to take a look at the result of our work, you can [look at a demo hosted on Netlify](https://lazy-loading-responsive-images-with-vue.netlify.com/) and you can [check out the code on GitHub](https://github.com/maoberlehner/lazy-loading-responsive-images-with-vue).

 ## Vue-Lazyload